jethmav/Predicting-Video-Memorability-Scores/README.md

 Repository organization:

-Dataset : Contains two files namely : dev-set_ground-truth.csv : This file contains the ground truth of memorability scores given to each video. dev-set_video-captions.txt: Contains the captions assigned to each video.
+Dataset : Contains one file namely : ground-truth.csv : This file contains the ground truth of memorability scores given to each video.

-Models_Exploration.ipynb In this file, various features have been extracted and explored from the videos dataset.
-I have extensively used Natural Language Processing techniques for retrieving the text features from captions.
-After evaluting all models, the final model was built.

-Memorability_Predictor.ipynb This is the final predictor, that can predict the short-term and long-term memorability scores of any video with captions.
-The best result for this predictor for predicting the short-term memorability scores is 𝟬.𝟰𝟬𝟰 (which is promising, as the highest scores achieved in this challange is 0.49)
+video_memorability_prediction.ipynb This is the final predictor, that can predict the short-term and long-term memorability scores of any video without using captions with C3D, HMP and Inception v3.
+The best result for this predictor for predicting the short-term memorability scores is 0.327 for short term and 0.191 for long term.

-Additional details and some research on this challenge is described in Model_Report.pdf file.
+Additional details and some research on this challenge is described in Published Report.pdf file.